deqyra/tccppwiki/src/resources/cpp/language-basics.md

 Integer literals are just numbers in code with no trailing fractional part.
 By adding a `u`, you can tell the compiler that the literal represents an unsigned integer type.
 Floating-point literals are numbers in code with a trailing fractional part.
 Without a `f` at the end, the compiler will treat the number as a `double`.
-By adding a trailing `f`, the compiler now treats it as a `float.
+By adding a trailing `f`, the compiler now treats it as a `float`.

 ```cpp
 int foo = 3; // This is an integer literal